azajay08/Lem_in/README.md

 * 25 lines maximum per function
 * 5 functions maximum per file
+* 80 width maximum on files
 * For loops are forbidden
-* No printf allowed - But we can use our own version made in a previous project `ft_printf`
+* Printf is forbidden - But we can use our own version made in a previous project `ft_printf`
 * Functions allowed:
   * write
   * malloc